bkw777/reQUAD/README.md

 After that, either 0QUAD or the text file names will let you see which bank you are in at any time, for instance after a power-cycle.

 ### Manual Control

+To switch banks manually without 0QUAD:
-Switch banks by typing `OUT 128,n` in BASIC, where n is the desired bank number from 0 to 3,
+In BASIC, type `OUT 128,n`, where n is the desired bank number from 0 to 3,
+then immediately press RESET on the back of the machine.

 `OUT 128,0` switches to bank 1
 `OUT 128,1` switches to bank 2
 `OUT 128,2` switches to bank 3
 `OUT 128,3` switches to bank 4

+The currently executing main rom code has no knowledge that it's entire ram universe has been replaced and all it's current pointers and such are invalid, so the main rom must be restarted IMMEDIATELY after the OUT command.

-Then ignore any error messages or any other screen activity,
-and immediately press the reset button on the back of the machine.
+So after the OUT command, ignore the screen no matter what it looks like happened, whether it looks like nothing happened or whether it looks like it crashed in some way, just ignore the screen and just press the RESET button on the back of the machine.

-The OUT command might seem to do nothing, or might generate some error message, or might exit to the main menu, or lock up the machine, or might seem to do almost anything.
-Ignore all of that.
-It doesn't matter what the machine does, just always press the reset button once immediately after the OUT command.

-This is only when switching manually this way.
-0QUAD performs a managed graceful switch that restarts the main rom itself.
+Pressing RESET is only needed when switching manually this way instead of using 0QUAD.
+0QUAD restarts the main rom itself gracefully.

 ### Software Control
 Install [0QUAD](APP/)